Antimicrobial resistance

 Why are antibiotics used in animal husbandry?

-The use of antibiotics in animal husbandry is mainly to treat sick animals.
+Antibiotics are mainly used in animal husbandry to treat sick animals.
 Treatments to prevent the onset of an infectious bacterial disease before the appearance of clinical signs (preventive use called prophylaxis), or administered to a group of animals following the diagnosis of a bacterial infection in one or more of these animals (preventive and curative use called metaphylaxis), are highly regulated.
 They are only permitted when no other solution is possible to avoid infection of the animals and spread of the bacterium.

 Antibiotics are administered on prescription and under veterinary supervision.
-All uses of antibiotics in animal health are subject to European regulations restricting their use, in order to limit the development of antimicrobial resistance.
+All uses of antibiotics in animal health are subject to European regulations restricting their use, in order to limit the development of antibiotic resistance.

 Are antibiotics added to feed?